dimitri/pgloader/pgloader.1.md

           net_read_timeout  = '120',
           net_write_timeout = '120'

-     CAST type datetime to timestamptz drop default drop not null using zero-dates-to-null, type date drop not null drop default using zero-dates-to-null, -- type tinyint to boolean using tinyint-to-boolean, type year to integer
+     CAST type bigint when (= precision 20) to bigserial drop typemod, type date drop not null drop default using zero-dates-to-null, -- type tinyint to boolean using tinyint-to-boolean, type year to integer